Officers mindful of shooting deaths

 Dedeke said he believes news of in the line of duty deaths has played a role in a diminished number of law enforcement applicants in general.

-Dedeke said the Sheriff’s Office also attempts to make sure deputies are trained to react appropriately in potentially dangerous situations.
-He said the Sheriff’s Office also tries provide equipment deputies may need to protect themselves and others.
+Dedeke said the office also attempts to make sure deputies are trained to react appropriately in potentially dangerous situations.